gephi/gephi-plugins/README.md

 ## Support

-If you want to add some new features to the plugin you can use the documentation in the link below: https://github.com/gephi/gephi-plugins/blob/master/README.md
+If you have a problem or want to add some new features to the plugin you can use the documentation in the link below: https://github.com/gephi/gephi-plugins/blob/master/README.md

+For any other questions about the plugin you can contact f.w.takes@liacs.leidenuniv.nl